gerryw1389/gerryw1389.github.io/_posts/2022-07-21-tf-for-each.md

    ```

    - What's happening here?
 Well iterating through a list of strings is much less detailed than maps because both [`each.key` and `each.value` will be the same when iterating through a list](https://www.terraform.io/language/meta-arguments/for_each#the-each-object).

+1. More examples can be found on my [testing locally](https://automationadmin.com/2022/07/tf-testing-locally) post.